Muher language

 Muher (Muxar) is an Ethiopian Semitic language belonging to the Gurage group.
 It is spoken in the mountains north of Cheha and Ezhana Wolene in Ethiopia.
 The language has two dialects, which are named after the first-person singular pronoun "I" they use: Ana uses əni/anä, Adi uses adi/ädi (similar to the related language Soddo).
+The language is sometimes written in a modified Arabic (Ajam) or Amharic script.
+It has approximately 90,000 speakers.

+Phonology

+The phonemic status of the glottal stop is uncertain.
+In some cases, /kʼ/ or /kʷ/ may be reduced to [ʔ] or [ʔʷ], respectively, postvocalically.